 SUPER FLUFFY with bright lemon flavor, this lemon loaf cake is made in the style of a German pound cake, aka Sandkuchen.
 Thanks to the five eggs this cake isn’t overly dense and the cornstarch gives it a beautiful delicate crumb, not to mention the lemon glaze (my favorite part!).

 This lemon loaf cake is the perfect summertime cake!
-It is light and moist without being dense like a traditional pound cake.
+It is a very light without being dense like a traditional pound cake.
 Don’t skimp on the lemon glaze – it adds the perfect punch of lemon flavor to the loaf cake!

 How do I know when my loaf cake is done?

 To check and see if your sandkuchen is finished baking, insert a toothpick or wooden skewer into the center of the cake.
 When you pull the tester out, it should be clean -without any raw dough.
 The edges of the cake should also begin to pull away from the sides of the pan.
 Additionally, this lemon sandkuchen will become a deep golden brown color when it is fully baked.